 However, you can easily get that experience in Vietnam.
 In most tourist destinations, it’s cheap (around $5 per day) to rent a scooter or semi-automatic bike, most accommodations have them or partner with a rental company.
 Included in the rental price is a helmet but not gas.
 Gas costs about 20,000 Dong per liter and 50,000 Dong of gas should last you for several hours of joyriding on a scooter.

 You can buy bikes either via Facebook groups such as Vietnam backpackers travel and sales or from dealers specialized in catering to tourists like Hanoi Motorbike.
 Often the seller will include a helmet, luggage rack, and phone holder.
-Prices vary but seems to be between $200 and $500 for a decent, serviced bike.
+Prices vary but seem to be between $200 and $500 for a decent, serviced bike.

 If you’d prefer a little more service and the certainty of full-serviced bikes and a drop-off location, look at agencies like Tigit Motorbikes for long-term bike rental.